garrandall/popular-music-data/tracks/she-s-a-runner-billy-squier.md

 Never know when she'll come around or what I'll see
 No resistance--it's hardly fair
 Call my name, honey--I'll be there
-I'll give in to you anywhere..so foolishly
+I'll give in to you anywhere...so foolishly
 I could never ever lie to you
 I could never even try
 I just wanna be beside you